You can customize your Vectornator experience on Mac by setting your personal App Preferences.

 The Vectornator Mac App supports two types of grids: the classic Perpendicular Square Grid, and the triangle-based Isometric Grid.

 When a grid is enabled, it will display on top of your canvas, over your elements.
-To activate it, go to View > Show Grid (1).
+To activate it, go over to the Menu Bar >View > Show Grid (1).

 ⚠️ You can only apply grids to Artboards in Vectornator, and they can be different for each board.